maxmahlke/ssos/docs/instructions.rst

 The images **must** have a ``.fits`` file ending to be recognized by the script.

-If weight images shall be passed to the SExtractor runs, specify the directory containing the weight images using the `WEIGHT_IMAGES` parameter in the ``pipeline_settings.ssos``.
+If weight images shall be passed to the SExtractor runs, specify the directory containing the weight images using the `WEIGHT_IMAGES` parameter in the ``default.ssos``.
 The weight images need to have the same filename as the exposures they shall be applied on, but with a ``_SCI_EXTENSION.weight`` file extension replacing the ``.fits``, where `SCI_EXTENSION` has to be replaced by the appropriate extension integer.

 Output Files
 ============